 Get to grips with pensions in South Africa, including details of the how the South African state pension works and whether you should pay into a workplace pension.

-Some expats who live and work in South Africa are entitled to claim a South African pension, but as it is income-based, many expats typically don’t qualify.
+Some expats who live and work in South Africa can claim a South African pension.
+As it’s income-based, many expats typically don’t qualify.
 This means that many foreigners of retirement age in South Africa instead rely on private or occupational-based pensions.

 This guide to pensions in South Africa includes:

 - The South African Pension System

 - Who is eligible for pensions in South Africa?